Joshua-Miles/rails-dragons/README.md

 # rails-dragons

-This is the solution to Parts I and II of rails-dragons
+This is the solution to Part III of rails-dragons